 The Battle of Hastings was fought in 1066, in Britain.
-By the time Vasco Da Gama was setting off for the new world, only four (4) Octogerians had lived back to back since that Battle.
+By the time Vasco Da Gama was setting off for the new world, only four (4) Octogenarians had lived back to back since that Battle.
 By 1966, an additional five (5) had lived in this world bringing a total of nine (9).
 Now you get the gist.
-Nine (9) Octogerians since the Battle of Hastings!
-If they had they had been keeping family records and they were all related to each other, their families would have quite a commendable archive.
+Nine (9) Octogenarians since the Battle of Hastings!
+Had they been keeping family records, and had they been all related to each other, their families would have quite a commendable archive.
 That family exists - You and me and every other human being.
 All the records in this world belong to you and me – to us, inheritors of the earth and we must maintain them for our children.

 When Vasco Da Gama arrived at Mombasa he put a commemorative pillar that exists to this day.
-His story became a Kenyan story, his records our records.
-That pillar laid the foundation for a larger Portuguese presence and the building of the Fort Jesus, which is today maintained by the National Museums of Kenya.
+His story became a Kenyan story and his records became our records.
+That pillar laid the foundation for a larger Portuguese presence and the building of Fort Jesus, which is today maintained by the National Museums of Kenya.
 That Portuguese story became a Kenyan story as well, and after colonial occupation by Britain, Kenya shared a British experience.

 Now back to our question - how long is LONG AGO.
 Maybe the Battle of Hastings is very long ago, but then, only nine Octogenarians had lived by 1966.
 Does that sound like long ago?
-Is LONG AGO when one hundred Octogerians live back to back?
+Is LONG AGO when one hundred Octogenarians live back to back?
 One thousand octogenarians or even One million?
-I suggest that we settle for one hundred (100), because it is not as remote as one million and it is a figure we can esily relate with.
-This one Hundred (100) Octogeraians living back to back is our 100% of LONG AGO.
+I suggest that we settle for one hundred (100), because it is not as remote as one million and it is a figure we can easily relate to.
+This one Hundred (100) Octogenarians living back to back is our 100% of LONG AGO.

 The common era (BCE)